 Applicants are responsible for the timely completion of their applications.
 Only complete applications will be submitted to the admissions committee for review.
-Please contact the Student Services Office with concerns about missing documents.
-The Student Services Office maintains applications until they are evaluated for admission or the application deadline for the requested semester has passed.
+Please contact the iSchool Graduate Student Services Office with concerns about missing documents.
+The iSchool Graduate Student Services Office maintains applications until they are evaluated for admission or the application deadline for the requested semester has passed.

 The University of Maryland Graduate School offers admission to international students based on academic information; it is not a guarantee of attendance.
 Admitted international students will then receive instructions about obtaining the appropriate visa to study at the University of Maryland which will require submission of additional documentation.
 Please see Graduate Admissions Process for International Applicants for more information.

-If a student is granted admission, and then wishes instead to begin the program the following academic year, the applicant must notify the Student Services Office in writing PRIOR to the beginning of the original entry semester.
-Otherwise, the application will be withdrawn.
-An applicant wishing to be considered after the application has been withdrawn must again pay the required Graduate School application fee and reapply to both the Graduate School and the College of Information Studies.
-The new application will be considered on the basis of admission standards existing at the time of reapplication.
+An applicant wishing to be considered after the file has been deleted must again pay the required Graduate School application fee and re-apply to both, the University of Maryland Graduate School and the College of Information Studies.
+The new application will be evaluated on the basis of admission standards existing at the time of reapplication.